aanker/xwordlist/docs/song_list_and_lyric_sites.md

 ### To get list of songs

 The options below will get you a list of songs with spaces removed between words for long entries like “MARYJANESLASTDANCE”.
 To get a list of titles with spaces (e.g., “MARY JANES LAST DANCE”) leave out the `strip` option.
-To get the song titles converted into a word list (e.g., “MARY”, “JANES”, “LAST”, “DANCE”), add the `convert " "` option.
+To get the song titles converted into a word list (e.g., “MARY”, “JANES”, “LAST”, “DANCE”), add the `convert` option.
 ```
 webpage http://www.songlyrics.com/[artist]-lyrics/
 htmlparse class=tracklist